CodeIsaMystic/functional-programming-first-steps/iteration-vs-recursion.md

 </br>

-Then, there are too much functions calls on the call stack, open up each time some new execution context.
+Then, there are ##too much functions calls on the call stack##, open up each time some new execution context.
 The browser do not assume that in term of memory maybe or performance...

 It need to read more about "Tail Call Optimization" and "Tail Recursive Function"...